CFiggers/calebs-notes-redux/blog/2023-08-12-a-look-at-hylang/index.md

         It's trivially easy to just evaluate the *one expression* you're interested in, regardless of line breaks or shared space with other code, because every expression is explicitly delimited not by line breaks or semantic whitespace, but by the parentheses that surround it.

 Final Note: some people's love for a language lives or dies based on the ability to write first-class macros in that language.
-    I definitely appreciate the power of macros, but I have seldomly encountered situations in my own use where a macros has solved more problems than it has created (due entirely to my inexperience with them, but still).
+    I definitely appreciate the power of macros, but I have seldomly encountered situations in my own use where a macro has solved more problems than it has created (due entirely to my inexperience with them, but still).
     So for me, that feature does not rank in the top three reasons I prefer [[Lisp]].
 </details>